 One of our physicians, completely exhausted after a busy day in clinic treating as many of the waiting patients as possible said, “The way I feel right now is why I went to medical school.”
 Another participant in the HHPF Honduras project said the trip had been “life changing for me and my daughter who came along as a ‘helper’.
 Thank you for allowing us to join such a wonderful group.”
 Many go home feeling the way this participant articulated, “I have never been so tired, so hot, so dirty… but neither have I ever seen so many smiles, received so many hugs, and so many heartfelt thank yous—or pineapples!”

 Attendance at the HHPF Annual Clinical Conference in Madison, WI, is a prerequisite for joining the HHPF service learning trip to Honduras.
 Only MDs and DOs are eligible to apply due to license restrictions imposed by the Honduran government.
 Conference attendees will have an opportunity to apply at the end of the conference in October.
-If you have met this requirement, our application link will be available in October 2017 to apply for the March 2018 trip.
+If you have met this requirement, our application link will be available in October 2018 to apply for the March 2019 trip.
 Participants are responsible for round-trip transportation to San Pedro Sula, Honduras.
 The additional trip fee collected when your application is accepted includes transportation in Honduras, room and board, medical supplies, and teaching costs for the physicians.
 CME credits are available for an additional fee.
-Non-physician volunteers do not pay for teaching costs, but are responsible for the cost of their airfare and accommodations.
+Non-physician volunteer’s fees cover their transportation within Honduras, a shared hotel room and meals.
 We try to keep our fees as low as possible with the hope of covering our expenses for the trip.
 HHPF Refund Policy: If you require a refund, you will be charged up to 5% of the purchase price to cover Paypal refund fees.